lafry5/bug-free-goggles/Develop/email-regex.md

 $ represents the end of the string or the end of the line

 ### Quantifiers
-{2,6} means to match the characters prior to it at least two times but not more than 6 times
+Quantifiers indicate numbers of characters or expressions to match.
+In the matching an email regex, {2,6} means to match the characters prior to it at least two times but not more than 6 times.

 ### OR Operator
-\. represents a literal period (as seen above between the two capture groups and inside the last capture group)
+The operator backslash period (i.e. "\.") represents a literal period (as seen above between the two capture groups and inside the last capture group).

 ### Character Classes